vladovarga/epso-cron/README.md

 Settings are defined as env variables.
 They can be defined using an .env file or .env.defaults file.

-* CRON_EXPRESSION - cron expression to define how often the crawler should run
 * URL_TO_CRAWL - URL to be crawled
-* DOWNLOADS_PATH - where the downloaded .html files, previous.txt, latest.txt will be stored
+* DOWNLOADS_PATH - where the downloaded raw .html files will be stored

 ### Mail settings

-* MAIL_HOST - SMTP server host
-* MAIL_PORT - SMTP server port
-* MAIL_USER - user name for the SMTP server
-* MAIL_PASS - password for the SMTP server
 * MAIL_TO - email addresses to notify.
 Separated by comma
 * MAIL_TO_DEVELOPER - developer email addresses to notify when an error occurs.
 Separated by comma